 - Batteries must hold sufficient charge for a minimum of 47km

-- E Bikes must pass a standard Macpac Motatapu bike check
+- E Bikes must be up to the mandatory bike check standard

 - E Bikers must have intermediate mountain bike skills